google/badwolf/docs/bql.md

   };
 ```

-The above query would return all the grand children of Joe.
+The above query would return all the grandchildren of Joe.
 BQL users binding
 notation to identify a graph to use.
 It over uses the '?' and it just indicates
 the name of the graph.
 In the above example that query would be run against
 a graph which ID is equal to "?family_tree".
 You can also query against multiple